05 April 2022 | 2-mins read

-You may consider getting a maternity insurance to cover unforeseen events, which can help to alleviate some of the financial stress should unplanned events happen.
+You may consider getting maternity insurance to cover unforeseen events, which can help to alleviate some financial stress should unplanned events happen.
 At this point, you may wonder: how does maternity insurance differ from standard insurance policies?

 How maternity insurance differs from the standard insurance plan is that it offers protection specific to mothers and babies.
-Maternity insurance is mostly a single premium term insurance that provides coverage to both the mother and baby during pregnancy and for a specified period after birth.
-Getting a maternity insurance will give you a peace of mind knowing that the mother will get coverage for a list of pregancy complications and her baby will get coverage for a list of congenital illnesses.
+Maternity insurance is mostly a single premium term insurance that provides coverage to both the mother while she is pregnant and to the baby for a specified period after birth.
+Getting maternity insurance will give you a peace of mind knowing that the mother will get coverage for a list of pregancy complications and her baby will get coverage for a list of congenital illnesses.

 Most are aware of the importance to get financial protection for pregnancy complications and congenital illnesses, but the psychological health of new mothers are often overlooked.
-Beyond those glamorous Instagram-worthy moments, many soon-to-be mothers find themselves suddenly hit by overwhelming emotions post-delivery.
+Beyond those glamorous Instagram-worthy moments of motherhood, many soon-to-be mothers actually find themselves suddenly hit by overwhelming emotions post-delivery.
 Between care giving and battling fatigue, they struggle to handle the necessary day-to-day tasks as a new mother.

-While it is inevitable to shower most of the attention on the new baby, it is important to check in on the mother regularly to see if they are coping well both physically and emotionally.
+While it is inevitable to shower most of the attention on the new baby, it is important to check in on how the mother is holding up regularly to see if they are coping well both physically and emotionally.
 If not discovered early, some new mothers might develop Postnatal Depression over time, which can be an emotionally and financially draining condition to treat without the support of maternity insurance.

 Postnatal depression (PND), sometimes referred to as post-partum depression, is a condition women face post-delivery and is sometimes confused with baby blues.
-Unlike baby blues, PND is an illness that's unlikely to get better as quickly as baby blues, especially when new mothers handle their condition without help1.
-According to Health Hub Singapore, postnatal depression affects one in 10 women who have recently given birth1, making PND a real concern.
+Unlike baby blues, PND is an illness unlikely to get better as quickly as baby blues, especially when new mothers handle their condition without help1.
+According to Health Hub Singapore, postnatal depression affects as many as one in 10 women who have recently given birth1, making PND a real concern.

 According to Health Hub Singapore, these are the common symptoms of PND.